-Resetting the DFL-200
+Resetting the DFL-700

-To reset the DFL-200 to factory default settings you must hold the reset button down for at least 15 seconds after powering on the unit.
-You will first hear one beep, which will indicate that the firmware have started and the restoring have started, keep the button pressed in until you hear two consecutive beeps shortly after each other.
-After this you can release the reset button and the DFL-200 will continue to load and startup in default mode, i.e. with 192.168.1.1 on the LAN interface.
+To reset the DFL-700 to factory default settings you must hold the reset button down for at least 15 seconds after powering on the unit.
+You will first hear one beep, which will indicate that the firmware is being restored.
+Keep the button pressed in until you hear two short consecutive beeps.
+After this you can release the reset button and the DFL-700 will continue to load and startup in default mode, i.e. with 192.168.1.1 on the LAN interface.